Output Voltage Output Voltage | Show |

 These power supplies use switching regulation, which means they produce the stated voltage despite fluctuations in your input power and the power being drawn by your system, and they won’t become too hot.

 If your power supply exceeds the maximum voltage or load, these power supplies protect both the power supply and the connected equipment.
-Some also protect against excessive temperatures.
 All meet the voltage requirements for use in a SELV (separated extra low voltage) circuit.

 Rated IP20, these power supplies prevent your fingers from touching internal components and accidentally shocking yourself.
 They have also passed strict U.S., Canadian, and European Union safety standards.